A superradiant two-level laser with intrinsic light force generated gain: Collective dynamics with light force induced inversion

 \subsection{Second-order cumulant expansion}

 Next, we would like to extend our model to an ensemble of $N \gg 1$ atoms subjected to the bichromatic coherent drive, as described in the previous section.
-As each atom in the ensemble behaves differently depending on its initial position and momentum, the numerical solution of the master equation~(\ref{master equation}) for the full density matrix becomes challenging.
+As each atom in the ensemble behaves differently depending on its initial position and momentum, the numerical solution of the master equation~(\ref{master equation}) with the Hamiltonian given in Eq.~(\ref{Hamiltonian_2lasers}) becomes challenging.
 In order to describe a large ensemble of atoms we make use of the second-order cumulant expansion \cite{kubo62} to write down the closed set of the Heisenberg equations for the system operators \cite{bychek21}:

 \begin{widetext}